History of Pakistan (1947–present): 1988–1999: Third democratic era (Benazir–Nawaz)

-As a result of the 1993 general elections Benazir Bhutto secured a plurality and formed a government after hand-pickeing a president.
+As a result of the 1993 general elections Benazir Bhutto secured a plurality and formed a government after hand-picking a president.
 She approved the appointments of all four four-star chiefs of staff: Mansurul Haq of the navy; Abbas Khattak of the air force; Abdul Waheed of the army; and Farooq Feroze Khan chairman of the joint chiefs.
-She oversaw a tough stance to bring political stability, which with her fiery rhetoric earned her the nickname "Iron Lady" from her rivals.
+She oversaw a tough stance to bring political stability, which, with her fiery rhetoric, earned her the nickname "Iron Lady" from her rivals.
 Proponents of social democracy and national pride were supported, while the nationalisation and centralisation of the economy continued after the Eighth Five-Year Plan was enacted to end stagflation.
 Her foreign policy made an effort to balance relations with Iran, the United States, the European Union and the socialist states.

 Pakistan's intelligence agency, the Inter-Services Intelligence (ISI), became involved in supporting Muslims around the world.
 ISI's Director-General Javed Nasir later confessed that despite the UN arms embargo on Bosnia the ISI airlifted anti-tank weapons and missiles to the Bosnian mujahideen which turned the tide in favour of Bosnian Muslims and forced the Serbs to lift the siege of Sarajevo.
 Under Nasir's leadership the ISI was also involved in supporting Chinese Muslims in Xinjiang Province, rebel Muslim groups in the Philippines, and some religious groups in Central Asia.
 Pakistan was one of only three countries which recognised the Taliban government and Mullah Mohammed Omar as the legitimate ruler of Afghanistan.
 Benazir Bhutto continued her pressure on India, pushing India on to take defensive positions on its nuclear programme.
 Bhutto's clandestine initiatives modernised and expanded the atomic bomb programme after initiating missile system programs.
 In 1994 she successfully approached France for the transfer of Air-independent propulsion technology.